tkukurin/tkukurin.github.io/_posts/2020-12-13-go-explore.md

 Grand challenge in RL: deceptive and sparse rewards.
-Canonical exmaple is Montezuma's revenge (MR), usually not well handled by traditional RL algo's and tackled by variants of Intrinsic Motivation (IM) - pseudo-counts, #exploration, RND, Deep Curiosity Search, Prediction, Bootstrapped DQN,...).
+Canonical exmaple is Montezuma's revenge (MR), usually not well handled by traditional RL algo's and tackled by variants of Intrinsic Motivation (IM) - pseudo-counts, #exploration, RND, Deep Curiosity Search, Prediction, Bootstrapped DQN,...

 Hypothesized reasons why IM doesn't work:
 1. *Detachment* is the idea that an agent driven by IM could become detached